alixinne/glsl-lang/README.md

 #### Full preprocessing support

-***Planned for next release.*** `glsl-lang-pp` implements a preprocessor following the GLSL 4.60 language specification.
+`glsl-lang-pp` implements a preprocessor following the GLSL 4.60 language specification.
 While this adds a significant amount of complexity, preprocessing now happens in a proper stage before language parsing, thus supporting a wider family of inputs.

 Since the preprocessing stage is also responsible for enabling/disabling extensions and/or pragmas, this allows us to track extra state at the token